|

 processing of locker lambs and/or delivering lamb to local

-customers, and more.
+customers, and much more.

 Other farm work may